kuofuliu/kuofuliu.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in machine learning, mathematical modeling, stochastic programming, and optimization.
+I am interested in machine learning, mathematical modeling, and stochastic programming.
 My current research application focuses on healthcare, but I am open to other fields and interdisciplinary opportunities.

 **Familiar Methodologies**